 In thinking seriously about the treatment of obesity, there was one singularly important question to understand.
 What causes weight gain?
 What is the root cause?
 The reason we never think about this crucial question is that we already think we know the answer.
 We think that eating too many calories causes obesity.
 If this were true, then the solution to weight loss is simple.
 Eat fewer calories.

 But we’ve done that already.
 Ad nauseam.
-For the last 50 years, the only weight loss ever given out was to cut your calories and exercise more.
+For the last 50 years, the most common weight loss ever given out was to cut your calories and exercise more.
 This is the highly ineffective strategy called ‘Eat Less, Move More’.
 We’ve added calorie counts to food labels.
 We have calorie counting books.
 We have calorie counting apps.
 We have calorie counters on our exercise machines.
 We’ve done everything humanly possible to count calories so that we could cut them.
 Did it work?
 Did those pounds melt like a snowman in July?
 No. It sure sounds like it should work.
 But the empiric evidence, plain as a mole on the tip of your nose, is that it does not work.

 From a human physiology standpoint, the entire calorie story collapses like a house of cards.
 The body does not measure calories because it has no calorie sensors.
 The body does not respond to ‘calories’.
 There are no calorie receptors on cell surfaces.
 It has no ability to know how many calories you are or are not eating.
 If your body doesn’t count calories, why should you?
 Calories is purely a unit of energy borrowed from physics.
 The field of obesity medicine, desperate for some simple measure of food energy, completely ignored human physiology and turned to physics instead.